 Sec.
 1. 21-A MRSA §122-A, as enacted by PL 2005, c.
 364, §4, is amended to read:

 § 122-A. Alternative registration procedure for participants in Address Confidentiality Program

 Notwithstanding sections 122 and 152 and subchapter 9, a person who is certified by the Secretary of State as a program participant in the Address Confidentiality Program pursuant to Title 5, section 90-B may register to vote using the designated address and voter code assigned to that person pursuant to rules adopted to implement the program.
 To register to vote, a voter must present the registrar with that voter's authorization card assigned to the voter pursuant to rules adopted by the Secretary of State showing that voter's name, voter code, designated address and certification expiration date.
-The registrar may contact the Address Confidentiality Program administrator in the Secretary of State's office to determine the voter's eligibility to register in the municipality and to verify the electoral district in which the voter is voting for purposes of issuing an absentee ballot to the voter pursuant to section 753-C. All registration records and pending voter registration records, as defined in section 231, subsection 1, paragraph B, for such voters must be designated as confidential and kept sealed in the registrar's office.
+The registrar may contact the Address Confidentiality Program administrator in the Secretary of State's office to determine the voter's eligibility to register in the municipality and to verify the electoral district in which the voter is voting for purposes of issuing an absentee ballot to the voter pursuant to section 753-C. All registration records for such voters must be designated as confidential and kept sealed in the registrar's office.
 The name of any voter certified as a program participant in the Address Confidentiality Program may not be placed on any voter list that is available for public inspection or copying.

 Sec.
 2. 21-A MRSA §129, first ¶, as amended by PL 2011, c.
 399, §11, is further amended to read:

 When Notwithstanding subchapter 9, when a voter's name is changed by marriage or other process of law , or when the voter moves within a municipality, the following provisions apply.